(All fields required)

 MSN: University of Cincinnati, Cincinnati, Ohio, 1987; certified nurse practitioner, 1993.

-Katherine R. Thoman-Godshalk, RN, MSN, CNP Nurse Practitioner, Developmental and Behavioral Pediatrics
+Katherine R. Thoman-Godshalk, MSN, APRN, CNP Nurse Practitioner, Division of Developmental and Behavioral Pediatrics

 Pam Williams-Arya, MD

-Ashley Wright, RN, MSN, CNP Nurse Practitioner, Division of Developmental and Behavioral Pediatrics
+Ashley Wright, MSN, APRN, CNP Nurse Practitioner, Division of Developmental and Behavioral Pediatrics

 Ashley completed her practicum experience as a student nurse practitioner here at the DDBP in the Spring of 2012.
 Ashley recently joined our division in January 2013 as a pediatric nurse practitioner and will be providing follow-up medical care and medication management for school-aged children and adolescents with developmental / behavioral disabilities.